Saint-Pierre, Martinique: Climate data of Saint-Pierre

 Saint-Pierre has a tropical monsoon climate (Köppen climate classification Am).
 The average annual temperature in Saint-Pierre is 27.3 C. The average annual rainfall is 1864.6 mm with August as the wettest month.
 The temperatures are highest on average in August, at around 28.3 C, and lowest in January, at around 25.7 C. The highest temperature ever recorded in Saint-Pierre was 36.5 C on 6 October 2010; the coldest temperature ever recorded was 18.5 C on 3 February 2005.

 Population

 Today

 The city of Saint-Pierre was never restored to its former entirety, though some villages were built in later decades on its place.

 Today, the town is the seat of the Arrondissement of Saint-Pierre.
 It has been designated as a "City of Art and History".
 There are many historic remains, and a Volcanological Museum (Musée Frank-A.-Perret).

+All that remains are ships sunk due to the volcanic eruption as the wrecks of Saint-Pierre harbor.
+They were discovered by Michel Météry. today they are a reference in terms of scuba diving in Martinique.